-In addition, Dr. Thaker has specialized training in eradication therapies (including radiofrequency ablation) for Barrett's esophagus and early esophageal cancer; stricture dilation; endoscopic retrograde cholangiopancreatography (ERCP); cholangioscopy; endoluminal stent placement; deep enteroscopy/balloon enteroscopy; endoscopic mucosal resection (EMR) of large polyps; endoscopic suturing, fistula and leak closure; endoscopic weight loss therapies; and endoscopic ultrasound (EUS) for cancer staging, fine needle aspiration and biopsy and other interventions.
+In addition, Dr. Thaker has specialized training in other advanced therapies, including including endoscopic mucosal resection (EMR) of large polyps; radiofrequency ablation for Barrett's esophagus and early esophageal cancer; stricture dilation; endoscopic retrograde cholangiopancreatography (ERCP); cholangioscopy; endoluminal stent placement; deep enteroscopy/balloon enteroscopy; endoscopic suturing, fistula and leak closure; and endoscopic ultrasound (EUS) for cancer staging, fine needle aspiration and biopsy and other interventions.

 Dr. Thaker is board certified in gastroenterology and internal medicine.
 Dr. Thaker's research has focused on eliminating endoscope-related infections to improve patient safety, helping to develop and implement the use of the world's first available disposable duodenoscope.
 He has published several research studies, literature reviews, editorials, and a textbook chapter related to the endoscopic management of complex gastrointestinal diseases, anesthesia safety during endoscopy, and preventing infections related to endoscopic instruments.